Skip to main content

 But when you have been participating in the Disney fandom for as long as I have, you eventually start to notice certain contradictions in how these things get discussed.
 You start to see just how little critical discernment features into the conversation, and after a while, it just starts to feel like “protecting young girls” is the Trojan Horse that the internet uses to roast adults who still go to Disneyland.

 Now, it’s always essential to bear in mind the diversity of viewpoints and attitudes within any school of thought: it's not fair to cast anyone who has questions about Disney Princesses as these Regina George figures out to shame you for liking the wrong thing.
-I have had many enlightening discussions, both with avid fans of the property and non-believers, concerning my frustrations with the limitations of the brand.
+I have had many engaging discussions, both with avid fans of the property and non-believers, concerning my frustrations with the limitations of the brand.

 That said, I genuinely don’t think I’m building a strawman when I speak of a certain segment of the population “hating” Disney princesses, or of how a substantial portion of the pushback errs on the side of elitist, even disdainful.
 See, for example, one of the most influential pieces of anti-princess literature from bestselling author Peggy Orenstein in her 2006 New York Times Op-Ed “What’s Wrong with Cinderella?”